bentormey/btormey/src/pages/posts/learn-how-to-invest.md

 There's research to suggest that rebalancing between three uncorrelated assets can produce a positive return from rebalancing alone.
 That means without _any_ growth in the assets you're holding, you could achieve compound growth by rebalancing between them.
 You can [read more](https://investresolve.com/maximizing-the-rebalancing-premium-why-risk-parity-portfolios-are-much-greater-than-the-sum-of-their-parts-lp/) about that research if you're interested in the context.

+That doesn't mean you should try to balance your portfolio daily, like with Shannon's demon, but monthly or even quarterly rebalancing would be superior to yearly.

 With that concept fixed in your mind, let's finally look at cryptocurrency.

 ### Adding Bitcoin to the Mix